snori74/linuxupskillchallenge/txt-for-linuxsysadmin-subreddit.md

-TITLE: A month-long challenge for anyone wanting to build Linux sysadmin skills - http://linuxupskillchallenge.comLinux commandline/sysadmin "challenge" course starts again on Monday
+TITLE: A month-long challenge for anyone wanting to build Linux sysadmin skills

+The http://linuxupskillchallenge.com Linux commandline/sysadmin "challenge" course starts again on Monday.

 Daily lessons will appear in the sub-reddit r/linuxupskillchallenge from this coming Monday - which will also be used for support/discussion.
 This is a "rolling" course, restarted each month.